 Start your morning with a stack of fluffy blueberry pancakes that turn out perfect every time.
 If you don’t already have the perfect pancake recipe on hand you religiously make every weekend, you will after today!

 Traditional fluffy pancakes are always requested by the kids; but when blueberries are abundant, a stack of these always takes the trophy home.
-They are perfectly fluffy, defined edges, and each bite has a burst of warm, juicy blueberries.
+They are perfectly fluffy and each bite has a burst of warm, juicy blueberries.
 Deeeeeliiiiiciiious.

 Whether you use fresh summer blueberries or frozen, these pancakes can be made any time of year for breakfast, brunch, or dinner.
 Yes, “brinner” because breakfast foods always taste a little extra special at night, right?